 Whether you’re killing time on the bus or smashing out a high score during the commercial break, mobile games are an excellent way to pass the time.
 But what should you play?
 Today, we’re checking out the best free Android games.

 There are two broad categories of free games to consider: free with advertisements, and free with in-app purchases.
 Ad-supported games typically have an option to pay a few dollars to remove ads permanently.
 In-app purchase games, also called “freemium” games, typically sell in-game upgrades, cosmetic items, etc. to bolster revenue.
 We’ve included both types below.

 Happy to shell out a few bucks?
-Take a look at our picks for the best free Android games as well!
+Take a look at our picks for the best paid Android games as well!

 Alto’s Odyssey is a snowboarding (technically, sandboarding) game in which players slide down massive hills while exploring a majestic desert environment.
 It’s an “endless runner” game, meaning that the goal is to get as far as you can without crashing or falling into a pit.
 Alto’s Odyssey is one of those games that is intuitive to pick up and easy to play, but difficult to master.